 The bottom line is simple: If you have more capital than ideas, then assets are too large and will be a drag on performance.
 If you have more ideas than capital, then assets are not a drag and may even be too small.

 GO-GO OR NO-GO

 An expensive stock market says nothing about when a correction will happen.
-And an expensive stock market very rarely means that there are no tiny, obscure, and cheap micro-cap companies.
+And an expensive stock market rarely means that there are no obscure, cheap microcap companies.